mmwebaze/ckeditor_mentions_notifications/README.md

 * Install as you would normally install a contributed Drupal module.
 Visit https://www.drupal.org/docs/8/extending-drupal-8/installing-drupal-8-modules for further information.
-* Ensure that the CKEditor Mentions module is configured [Configure here](https://www.drupal.org/project/ckeditor_mentions) for the CKEditor of your choice
+* Ensure that the CKEditor Mentions module is configured.
+[Configure here](https://www.drupal.org/project/ckeditor_mentions) for the CKEditor of your choice

 CONFIGURATION
 -------------